 We might engage a friend for high-minded pursuits like substantive discourse, or for more mundane reasons like enjoying recreation or entertainment.
 We may seek a friend’s advice or support in challenging times, or gain fulfillment by caring for him or her in an hour of need.
 We may seek company of another to commiserate or complain.
 For whatever the reason, we naturally seek community, and connection.
 We are innately drawn to others.

 We begin to forge our first friendships about the time we are developing our sense of individuality, and beginning to gain some independence from our parents.
 This is during the time when our ego mind is establishing itself.
-At this stage in our development we are very keyed into our separateness, and exercising that awareness in ways that can be very challenging for others around us, who would sometimes rather we not.
+At this stage in our development we are very keyed into our separateness, and exercising this awareness in ways that can be very challenging for others around us, who would sometimes rather we not.

 In our descent into the physical, we progress from an initial state of unity with the mother, literally dropping into this space-time reality called life.
 Ideally, we remain intimately connected to that source until we become acclimated to our new vehicle and environment.
 From birth to age 7, we are in the highly accelerated growth stage of the Vital Body, what we know as our physical form.
 From 7-14 years, as we transition into puberty, we enter the birth cycle of the Desire or Emotional Body.
 Between the ages of 14 and 21, the age of majority, we are developing the Mental Body.
 Until this point, in terms of our spiritual evolution, we are still in the downward trajectory of involution.
 The period from age 21-35 years is considered the “Beginning of Serious Life.”
 This is when, more or less, we begin our ascent, our quest again for Unity.
 We are now, however, seeking union with God.

-It is rather curious that in the earliest stages of our development, when we are so engrossed in the process of defining ourselves as separate, that we still seek out others for companionship.
+It is rather curious that in the earliest stages of our development, when we are so engrossed in the process of defining ourselves as separate, we still seek out others for companionship.
 There is still an innate desire for connection.

 What, then, lies at the core of this attraction toward others?
 Beneath the surface details of physical appearance, social, cultural, and religious conditioning exists a deeper, more primal draw, one that continues, no matter how cleverly we frame it, to penetrate the illusion of separation we have painted for ourselves.